decagonhq/decapay-web/README.md

 this git repo contains the web version of the Decapay app.
 The app is built using React and is hosted on Netlify.
 The app is currently live in  production at: [https://decapay.netlify.app/](https://decapay.netlify.app/).

 ### Libraries Used
-Redux
+- Redux for state management
-React-Router
+- React-Router for routing
-Styled-Components
+- Styled-Components for styling
-axios
+- axios
-formik
+- formik
-yup
+- yup
-React-Icons
+- React-Icons
-React-Toastify
+- React-Toastify
-currency-formatter
+- currency-formatter
-react-datepicker
+- react-datepicker
-moments
+- moments
-date-fns
+- date-fns
-react-spinners
+- react-spinners

 ## Available Scripts